How Much Does a Gardener Cost?

 Patio Cleaning

-Patio cleaning involves washing and sprucing up your existing patio so that it stays looking the best it possibly can.
-Many professional gardeners will use a pressure washer to keep patios clean.
+For a basic clean, many professional gardeners will use a pressure washer and spend 1 or 2 hours in order to do a good job.
 However, not everyone has access to a pressure washer.
 Below is a simple guide on how best to clean your patio without a pressure washer:

-1. REMOVE ANY WEEDS – The first step in cleaning your patio is to remove any weeds that may be protruding around the edges or between cracks.
+• Remove Any Weeds – The first step in cleaning your patio is to remove any weeds that may be protruding around the edges or between cracks.
 Try to pull up the weeds, taking as much of the root up as possible.
 In more extreme cases, you may need to use a weed killer to fully eliminate the weeds.

-3. POUR SOME OF THE MIXTURE – The next step in cleaning your patio involves pouring some of the mixture onto your patio slabs.
+• Pour Some of the Mixture – The next step in cleaning your patio involves pouring some of the mixture onto your patio slabs.
 Once you have poured some of the mixture onto the slabs, scrub away at them to remove any surface dirt.
 You may want to wear gloves to protect your hands.
 Once you have scrubbed your patio, use a fresh batch of clean water to rinse away the soap.

-5. RINSE AWAY THE DIRT – Once you’ve removed all of the surface dirt, simply rinse it away using clean water.
+• Rinse Away the Dirt – Once you’ve removed all of the surface dirt, simply rinse it away using clean water.
 Your patio should now look beautifully clean!

 Lawn Maintenance